techmojoprakash/Golang-Practice/README.md

 ## Pixl
 To work on the Pixl project, open the `projects/pixl` directory in your IDE.
-You can then execute `go run ./pixl` to run the project.
+You can then execute `go run ./pixl` to run the project

 ### Pixl Prerequisites
 The Pixl project requires a working installation of `gcc`.